Newsroom / Expert Analysis

 Share

 On Nov.
 6, the UN Security Council lifted sanctions on Syrian President Ahmed al-Sharaa.
-This followed President Trump’s own lifting of Executive Branch sanctions in June, saying, “Now it’s their time to shine… Show us something special.”
+The move came months after President Trump rescinded Executive Branch sanctions in June, saying, “Now it’s their time to shine… Show us something special.”
 The line drew attention in Washington.
 To Syrians, it sounded like a test.
 And whether they pass or fail will hinge on engagement from the international community – especially the United States – to back those words with meaningful support.

 Fourteen years of war have reduced seventy percent of the country’s infrastructure to rubble and pushed one in nine people below the poverty line.
 Before the conflict, Syria’s economy was worth roughly $67 billion.
 Adjusted for inflation, it should be more than double that today.
 Instead, last year its real GDP stood at just US$13 billion – an 80 percent collapse.